dtraskas/CarND-Lane-Detection/README.md

 The output `objpoints`, `imgpoints` are then used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The `transformer.py` file contains the `transformer` class that essentially takes as parameters in its constructor the distortion coefficients and calibration matrix and provides a number of transformation functions such as `undistort()`.

 One more step of the calibration process as an one-off is the calculation of the perspective transform matrix and its inverse.
 This is computed in the `calibrator.py` class and the `calc_perspective()` function.
 Once these matrices are calculated they are also saved within the `model` folder.
+To demonstrate that the calibration took place is correct we plot below the result of the `undistort()` function.

+![alt text][image1]

 ###Pipeline (single images)

 ####1.
 Distortion Correction

-Using the `undistort` function mentioned earlier and the already saved matrices we can produce an undistorted image as can be seen below:
+Using the `undistort()` function mentioned earlier and the already saved matrices we can produce an undistorted image as can be seen below:

-![alt text][image1]
+![alt text][image6]

 ####2.
 Perspective Transform